chef-cft/my_fourthcoffee/README.md

 ## Instructions for Use

 0. Spin up 2.1.14 of aws-bjc-demo.
-Install the knife-ec2 gem:
-  `chef gem install knife-ec2`
+Log onto the workstation and wait for the startup script to complete before proceeding.

 1. Create C:\Users\chef\\.aws\config and populate with your own settings.
 You can copy these from your ~/.aws/config or ~/.aws/credentials file.
 Example: